MHaringa/insurancerating/docs/articles/refinement-workflow.md

 - introducing expert-based relativities within existing model levels
 - simplifying the final tariff for practical implementation

-In most cases, refinement is applied to the **premium model**, rather than to the separate frequency or severity models.
-The purpose of refinement is not primarily to smooth intermediate model components, but to impose structure on the final pricing signal that will be used in the tariff.
+In many workflows, refinement is applied to the model that represents the final pricing signal, such as a premium or pure-premium model.
+In other cases, it may also be useful for selected frequency or severity effects.
+The relevant question is whether the adjusted coefficient pattern is intended to support the tariff structure that will be reviewed or implemented.

 ## Example setup

 The example below starts from one common premium modelling setup:

 - analyse a continuous variable with a GAM
-- convert it to tariff groups
+- convert it to tariff segments
 - fit frequency and severity models
 - combine both into a premium proxy
 - fit an unrestricted premium model